craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ## Targeting Table
 DC Increase | Part | Condition
 --- | --- | --- | ---
-1 | Sense Organ | Blinded or Deafened upon 80% or more of all corresponding organs harmed.
+2 | Sense Organ | Blinded or Deafened upon 80% or more of all corresponding organs harmed.
-2 | Arm | Poisoned / Incapacitated
+4 | Arm | Poisoned / Incapacitated
-2 | Leg | Slowed / Prone
+4 | Leg | Slowed / Prone
-4 | Head | Stunned / Unconscious
-6 | Vital Organ | Unconscious / Dead